docker/docs/ee/ucp/deploy-application-package.md

 ## Application packages

+Docker 2.1 EE introduces application packages as a core concept in Docker.
+With application packages, [NEED NARRATIVE HERE ABOUT WHY OR WHICH CUSTOMERS CARE ABOUT THIS].

-In Docker 2.1 EE, an application package has one of these formats:
+An application package can have one of these formats:

 - **Three-file format**: Defined by a metadata.yml, a docker-compose.yml, and a settings.yml files inside a `my-app.dockerapp` folder.
 This is also called the folder format.
 - **Single-file format**: Defined by a data from the previously three files concatenated in the order givem and separated by `---\n` in a single file named named 'my-app.dockerapp'.